Browse Submitted Names

 Possibly a combination of Nahuatl tecuhtli "lord" and ichpochtli "maiden".
 This was the name of a daughter Motecuhzoma the younger.

-Derived from the Mongolian тэгш (tegsh) meaning "even, flat, smooth" and дэлгэр (delger) meaning "vast, wide" or "prosperous, abundant".
+From Mongolian тэгш (tegsh) meaning "equal, even, flat, smooth" and дэлгэр (delger) meaning "vast, wide" or "prosperous, abundant".

 Temenuschka f Bulgarian (Germanized)